RP2/exBook/README.md

 ## Existing Fatures

+- Users can :
+  * search by book titles
+  * delete their own posts
+  * edit their account info
-- User can signup or login to an account
+  * signup or login to an account
 - Once logged in, they can make a new book post
 - Book posts for all users are shown on the Google Map and the results
-- Users can search by book titles
-- Users can delete their own posts
-- Users can edit their account info

 ## Planned Features